Skip to content

 It has a dark gray head, blackish brown body and wings, and white underparts.

-These bird names that start with H are found in the southwest United States and northern Mexico.
+These bird names start with H in the southwest United States and northern Mexico.

-The Hood Mockingbird inhabits shrubby areas, thickets, brushy pastures, chaparral habitats, and pine forests of Arizona and New Mexico.
+The Hood Mockingbird inhabits shrubby areas, thickets, brushy pastures, chaparral habitats, and Arizona and New Mexico pine forests.

 The diet consists mainly of insects during the summer but includes large amounts of fruit during the winter.